fivethirtyeight/data/reluctant-trump/README.md

 - [‘Reluctant’ Trump Voters Swung The Election.
 Here’s How They Think He’s Doing](https://fivethirtyeight.com/features/reluctant-trump-voters-swung-the-election-heres-how-they-think-hes-doing/)

-The files shown in the table below contain data from a SurveyMonkey News Survey conducted in partnership with FiveThirtyEight and include crosstabs of Trump voters who were excited to vote for Trump versus those who were not.
+Files in this directory contain data from a SurveyMonkey News Survey conducted in partnership with FiveThirtyEight and include crosstabs of Trump voters who were excited to vote for Trump versus those who were not.

 file | survey dates
 -----|-------------